haoua/haoua/README.md

 ### :woman_technologist: About Me :
 Hello World!
 I'm a self-proclaimed coding ninja and pun aficionado.
 When I'm not typing away at my keyboard, you can find me playing video games or enjoying a cup of tea (or three).
 Let's write some code and have some fun along the way!
 Warning: jokes may be included in commits.

-- 💻 I'm working for Spartoo since 2019 as a web developer
+- 💻 I'm working as a computer science lecturer at IUT2 Grenoble since November 2023 as an adjunct faculty
 - 🎮 During my free time, you can find me at the gym, playing video games or baking cakes
 - 🐈 I also am the owner of a cattery, breeding Maine Coon since 2021